mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

-In the model 2 we used multiple linear regression to model the relationship between our rating(which  is the dependent variable Y) on IMDb rating, some Genres(drama,crime and sci_fi), Directors(those that have more than four movies in the data) and year of release. these serve as the multiple independent variable X. selection of Genres was done randomly since we decided to check our rating on other predictors in the data, again our selection is biased. for the year of relase, we decided to take the difference from 2014, the positive coefficient implies that older movies get higher ratings, this has no direct predictive interpretation. we selected directors that have more than four movies in the data and also created dummies for Genre and Directors so we could use part of the category in each variable.
+In the model 2 we used multiple linear regression to model the relationship between our rating(which  is the dependent variable Y) on IMDb rating, some Genres(drama,crime and sci_fi), Directors(those that have more than four movies in the data) and year of release. these serve as the multiple independent variable X. selection of Genres was done randomly since we decided to check our rating on other predictors in the data, again our selection is biased. for the year of release, we decided to take the difference from 2014, the positive coefficient implies that older movies get higher ratings, this has no direct predictive interpretation. we selected directors that have more than four movies in the data and also created dummies for Genre and Directors so we could use part of the category in each variable.
 There is no much improvement in the fit as compared to model1. the root mean squared error of this model is 1.656679, which is almost